 There are several promising new treatment approaches being studied for patients with locally advanced or metastatic pancreatic cancer:

-- PEGPH20, an enzyme that breaks down w acid (HA) and lowers the pressure inside tumors.
-This allows blood to more effectively deliver chemotherapy to cancer cells.
+- PEGPH20, an enzyme, is a drug that breaks down hyaluronic acid (HA) and lowers the pressure inside tumors, allowing the blood to more effectively deliver chemotherapy to cancer cells.
+Researchers are testing PEGPH20, in combination with gemcitabine and albumin-bound paclitaxel, in patients with previously untreated pancreatic cancer whose tumors express high levels of HA.

 Exocrine Pancreatic Insufficiency (EPI)

 A healthy pancreas secretes enzymes that help with digestion.
-When a person has pancreatic cancer, the cancer or the treatments for it (including surgery) can affect the ability of the pancreas to secrete these enzymes.
+When a person has pancreatic cancer, the cancer or its treatments (including surgery) can affect the ability of the pancreas to secrete these enzymes.
 This condition is called exocrine pancreatic insufficiency (EPI).

 There are prescription pancreatic enzymes available to treat EPI.
 Talk to your health care team if you experience any of the following symptoms: